BPeacker/LLM-for-irAEs/README.md

 ### Set up your Ollama server

 1. Ensure Ollama was properly installed by running the following command using a command-line tool (e.g. Terminal in MacOS, PowerShell in Windows).
-If the Ollama version does not appear, follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.
    ```bash
    ollama --version
    ```

+   If the output does not contain an Ollama version, follow the [installation instructions](https://github.com/ollama/ollama) as according to your operating system.

-2. Pull the model you want to use.
+2. Pull the appropriate model for our pipeline:
     ```bash
     ollama pull mistral-openorca
     ```

     This will download Mistral OpenOrca, an open-source 7-billion parameter LLM.
 This step only needs to be performed once.

 3. Start up your Ollama server.
+You may either run it directly by opening the Ollama application on your computer (recommended) or run it in your shell (optional for experienced users).

+   Once Ollama is running, you may proceed to setting up the Anaconda environment as detailed below.

-You may either run it directly by opening the Desktop application or run it in your shell.
-If using the latter, consider using tmux to set up an Ollama server in a tmux session (on Linux/MacOS) as demonstrated below (optional).
+   If running Ollama in your shell, consider using tmux to set up an Ollama server in a tmux session (on Linux/MacOS) as demonstrated below (optional).
 This allows you to make API requests to the Ollama server through a persistent shell that can continue running in the background while running other processes in command line.
     ```bash
     tmux new -s ollama-server
     ollama serve